ZiadHamdieh/MyBitStack/README.md

 #### Credits
-I'd like to extend a thank you to LondonAppBrewery's Angela Yu for providing some of the knowledge used in this project!
+Special thanks to LondonAppBrewery's Angela Yu for providing some of the knowledge used in this project!